WebAssembly/spec/ml-proto/README.md

 ## Abstract Syntax and Kernel Syntax

-The abstract WebAssembly syntax, as described above and in the [design doc](https://github.com/WebAssembly/design/blob/master/AstSemantics.md), is defined in [ast.ml](https://github.com/WebAssembly/spec/blob/master/ml-proto/spec/ast.ml).
+The abstract WebAssembly syntax, as described above and in the [design doc](https://github.com/WebAssembly/design/blob/master/AstSemantics.md), is defined in [ast.ml](spec/ast.ml).

-However, to simplify the implementation, this AST representation is first "desugared" into a more minimal <i>kernel</i> language that is a subset of the full language.
+However, to simplify the implementation, this AST representation is first "desugared" into a more minimal *kernel* language that is a subset of the full language.
 For example, conditionals with no else-branch are desugared into conditionals with `nop` for their else-branch, such that in the kernel language, all conditionals have two branches.
 The desugaring rules are sketched in the comments of the S-expression grammar given above.

-The representation for that kernel language AST is defined in [kernel.ml](https://github.com/WebAssembly/spec/blob/master/ml-proto/spec/kernel.ml).
+The representation for that kernel language AST is defined in [kernel.ml](spec/kernel.ml).
 Besides having fewer constructs, it also raises the level of abstraction further, e.g., by grouping related operators, or decomposing the syntactic structure of operators themselves.

 ## Implementation